Hello and welcome!

 I’m Mollie.
 I’m a self-taught home cook living in lovely Seattle, Washington.
 Home is a cozy yellow now blue! house in a hilly Seattle neighborhood with an over-stocked, teal-tiled kitchen that I love.
 Home is also two busy, clever, rambunctious little kiddos that I spend my days ferrying about and trying to fuel with nourishing, wholesome food.
 Oh, and there’s a husband roaming around, too.
 I’m trained as a global health researcher, and was a full-time academic type until 2011, when I had my first kid.
 I finished my PhD about 18 months later, and have stayed home (mostly) full time since then.
 My second bub arrived in 2014.

-Things I have learned: turns out when you are home full time, have two kids and a perpetually famished husband, you have somobligation to feed them.
+Things I have learned: turns out when you are home full time, have two kids and a perpetually famished husband, you have some obligation to feed them.
 It also turns out that I get very bored eating the same things week in and week out, even if my kids would gleefully eat black bean tacos every night until the end of time.
 It also turns out that if you are good at following instructions, there’s no reason you can’t be good at cooking.
 It also ALSO turns out that most days by 4:30PM (or, ok, fine, 3:30PM, depending on the day), I’m ready to let the kids play lego/read books/pinch each other and go hide out in the kitchen because “I need to make dinner”.

 Put it all together, and I have graduated from the bowls of plain lentils topped with Tabasco that I was eating when I first left college.
 I meal plan!
 I bulk shop!
 I gather inspiration from cookbooks (from all the cookbooks, I love cookbooks, I want to own all the cookbooks) and make changes to suit me and my family!
 I can cook!
 [I could – I should note – always bake, because really, that is all about following instructions, and if nothing else, I am excellent at following instructions.]